 Hopefully this practice might be extended nationwide with the appropriate county flags appearing on respective county produce.

-has been marketed as the Devon flag.
+has been marketed incorrectly as the Devon flag.
 This banner is formed from the arms

 The green of this flag represents north Devon’s beautiful meadows and valleys; purple reflects the rugged moors and hills; yellow the sandy coast and blue its sparkling seas.
 Finally the Devon town of Newton Abbot has produced its own flag based on the registered county